staten-island-tech/oop-adventures-2024-edward-and-crystal/chatgpt_diary.md

 Briefly describe the problem you're trying to solve or the task you're working on.

-> I need to create room designs, have those room designs be randomly selected to find a given room for each stage, and make sure the enemies can't spawn outside the borders of the map.
+> I need to randomly spawn the player within the borders of the map.
+The x and y coordinates need to be multiples of 10.

 ---